-Compare the severity of only the impairment(s) considered at the comparison point decision (CPD) with the current
+The adjudicator will compare the severity of only the impairment(s) considered at the comparison point decision (CPD) with the current

-and document the conclusion in the rationale.
+will document the conclusion in the rationale.
 For a rationale example, see DI 28090.300G, DI 28090.300M, or DI 28090.300P.
-Consider any additional impairment(s) at a later step
+The adjudicator will consider any additional or new impairment(s) at a later step

 in the continuing disability review (CDR) evaluation process.

 every step in the CDR evaluation process.
 For more information on this flexible approach,

 see DI 28005.005B.2.

 and the exceptions to MI have not been formally considered.
 No statement regarding

 MI and the exceptions is necessary if a listing is met or equaled.